SeldonIO/seldon-core/doc/source/streaming/knative_eventing.md

-# KNative Eventing Integration
+# Knative Eventing Integration

-Seldon has an integration with KNative eventing that allows for real time processing.
+Seldon has an integration with Knative eventing that allows for real time processing.

 This allow Seldon Core users to connect SeldonDeployments through triggers that will receive any relevant Cloudevents.

 ## Triggers

-The way that KNative Eventing works is by creating triggers that send any relevant Cloudevents that match a specific setup into the relevant addressable location.
+The way that Knative Eventing works is by creating triggers that send any relevant Cloudevents that match a specific setup into the relevant addressable location.

-Seldon Core implements the KNative Eventing Duck Typing requirements which allows users to create triggers that reference specific SeldonDeployments.
+Seldon Core implements the Knative Eventing Duck Typing requirements which allows users to create triggers that reference specific SeldonDeployments.

 An example of a trigger for a SeldonDeployment named "iris-deployment" can be created with the following format: